 The SECURE 2.0 Act raised the RMD age from 72 to 73 in 2022, and to 74 in 2029.
 In 2033, the RMD age will be 75.
 This allows people to continue growing their retirement accounts longer

 The original version of the act was a game-changer in many ways, and version 2.0 brings even more changes to the retirement world.
-Among the most significant, it makes it easier for small employers to sponsor plans, expands automatic enrollment, and lets you designate some contributions as Roth.
+One of the significant changes is that small employers can easily sponsor plans, expand automatic enrollment, and let you designate some contributions as Roth.

-It also expands catch-up contributions.
-It is excellent news for those who are behind in their savings.
-It means they can put away extra money in their workplace retirement accounts and IRAs, even though the contribution limits remain the same.
+Plus, it expands catch-up contributions.
+This is excellent news for those who are behind in their savings.
+Meaning, individuals can put away extra money in their workplace retirement accounts and IRAs, even though the contribution limits remain the same.

 The law also changes the rules surrounding required minimum distributions (RMDs).
 Starting from 2023, the RMD ages for individuals over 70 1/2 will be raised to 73, which will increase to 75 by 2033.
 This change aims to promote better financial planning and security among senior citizens.

-These changes give individuals more flexibility when taking their RMDs and may lower their tax bills.
+With such reforms, individuals have more flexibility when taking their RMDs and may lower their tax bills.
 However, it’s necessary to understand the trade-offs involved when delaying RMDs.

-Serial job hoppers may advance their careers rapidly than those who remain at one employer for decades, but those frequent changes can create headaches regarding retirement savings.
+Serial job hoppers may advance their careers more rapidly than those who remain at one employer for decades.
+However, those frequent changes can create headaches regarding retirement savings.
 For starters, they often face constantly rolling over 401(k) funds between jobs.

 It is meant to overcome research suggesting that many workers neglect to change their default selections.
-It also provides that non-highly paid employees can make after-tax Roth catch-up contributions to 401(k)s and 403bs.
+Plus, non-highly paid employees can make after-tax Roth catch-up contributions to 401(k)s and 403bs.

 A pivotal part of the Secure Act 2.0 is a requirement for employers to auto-enroll employees in their company-sponsored 401(k) plan.
 It is an excellent step in the right direction because far too many Americans need to take advantage of their company retirement savings plans, and auto-enrollment is one way to help.